ClintH/remote/README.md

 r.id; // `1234-45`
 ```

-Ids are needed to direct a message to a specific peer, or if you want to do some kind of logic to process messages differently depending on what peer sent it.
-Each incoming message is marked with `_from`:
+Ids are needed to direct a message to a specific peer (`r.send(msg, peerId)`), or if you want to do some kind of logic to process messages differently depending on what peer sent it.

+Each incoming message is marked with the property `_from` which can be used for this purpose:

 ```js
 r.onData = (d) => {